Qumulo/docs/hardware-guide/supermicro-a-plus-wio-1114s-wn10rt/networking-cluster.md

 ## Recommended Configuration
-{% include important.html content="We don't recommend connecting to a single back-end NIC port because the node becomes unavailable if the single connection fails." %}
+{% capture noSingleNIC %}{{site.splitNetDontConnectSingleNIC}}{% endcapture %}
+{% include important.html content=noSingleNIC %}

-The {{site.sm1114s}} platform uses a networking configuration in which different NICs handle back-end and front-end traffic.
-You can connect the front-end and back-end NICs to the same switch or to different switches.
-However, for greater reliability, we recommend connecting all four 100 Gbps ports on every node: Connect both front-end NIC ports to the front-end switch and both back-end NIC ports to the back-end switch.
+{{site.splitNetDefine}} However, for greater reliability, we recommend connecting all four 100 Gbps ports on every node: Connect both front-end NIC ports to the front-end switch and both back-end NIC ports to the back-end switch.

 We recommend the following configuration for your node.